 Wildlife is always unpredictable, but our camp will be at the junction of the moose and wolf-rich Tanana flats and the foothills of the Alaska Range.
 We can explore in either direction, winding into the mountains or gliding over frozen rivers into the flats country.
 In both directions we’ll read stories in the snow from local snowshoe hares, moose, coyotes, wolves, lynx, marten and more.

 We will set up a solid and comfortable camp sheltered from the wind in an area with abundant firewood.
-A large communal home made wall tent with a roaring fire and plenty of good food and drink provides a cozy oasis.
+A large communal homemade wall tent with a roaring fire and plenty of good food and drink provides a cozy oasis.
 Sleeping arrangements will be in wood-heated “Arctic Oven” tents designed here in Fairbanks specifically for cold weather camping and each tent is outfitted with a wood-stove to keep it comfortably warm.
+You will be sharing the tent with other participants.

 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.